Markb1337/pytune/README.md

     retire_intune       retire device from Intune
     check_compliant     check compliant status
-    download_apps       download available win32apps and scripts (only Windows supported since I'm lazy)
+    download_apps       download available win32apps and scripts (only Windows supported since I'm lazy) pem2pfx             convert PEM files to PFX for use with other commands
 ```

 ### Enroll a fake device